-The group skills sessions are structured like a class and meet once weekly for approximately 1.5 hours, for about 8 to 9 weeks.
+- The group skills sessions are structured like a class and meet once weekly for an hour to hour and a half for about 8 to 10 weeks.

-	- To learn more about the group and sign up when there is one available, contact the Clinic Coordinator at firstname.lastname@example.org.
+- To learn more about the groups and sign up when there is one available, contact the Clinic Coordinator at email@example.com.
 Please include what skills you are most interested in acquiring and some good times for a brief phone conversation to figure out collaboratively whether the group is a good fit for your needs and goals.
 You may also call the clinic and leave a voicemail for the Clinic Coordinator at (203) 432-4520 ext 0.